Machine learning the real discriminant locus: Computational setup and results

 \section{Computational setup and results}

 The sampling method in Section~\ref{sec:sampling} utilizes domain knowledge about the location of the boundary to provide carefully chosen sample points to guide the learning of the boundary which is demonstrated in the following four examples: two warm-up examples utilizing a quadratic and cubic followed by two examples involving the Kuramoto model \cite{acebron2005kuramoto,dorfler2014synchronization,strogatz2000kuramoto}.
-The data sets for training and testing for these examples were generated using the sampling scheme are summarized in Table~\ref{tab:dataSet_sizes}.
+The data sets for training and testing for these examples were generated using the sampling scheme and are summarized in Table~\ref{tab:dataSet_sizes}.
+The computational time for developing the data sets was approximately 6 hours and 5 days for the 3-oscillator and 4-oscillator Kuramoto models, respectively, when computed using a single core of a 2.4 GHz AMD Opteron processor.

-With these data sets, the computational setup for using the one nearest neighbor (1-NN) classification was based on \textit{KNeighborsClassifier} in {\tt PyTorch} performed on a laptop with a 2.50 GHz Intel processor and 12 GB RAM.
+With these data sets, the computational setup for using the one nearest neighbor (1-NN) and SVC-based classification was based on \textit{KNeighborsClassifier} and \textit{svm.SVC} in {\tt SciKit-Learn} \cite{scikit-learn}, respectively, and performed on a laptop with a 2.50 GHz Intel processor and 12 GB RAM.
 Additionally, a feedforward network was utilized with computations performed on a laptop with a six-core Intel i7 2.60 GHz processor, 32~GB RAM, and Nvidia Quadro P2000 GPU with 4 GB of video RAM.
-The code was implemented in {\tt PyTorch} which leveraged CUDA acceleration.
+The code was implemented in {\tt PyTorch} \cite{NEURIPS2019_9015} leveraging CUDA acceleration.
 Multi-layer, fully connected feedforward networks with ReLU activation functions \cite{Hahnloser:2003:PFS:762330.762336} were used.
 A loss function based on multi-class cross-entropy without regularization was optimized during the learning process utilizing an adaptive~learning~rate~scheme.

+We note that the problems in this paper use relatively small data sets, the largest being 13.7 MB for the 4-oscillator Kuramoto model.
+In all instances, the classification of the test data points using the 1-NN models, SVCs, and feedforward neural networks had a computational time of under 1 second.
+However, the time to train the SVCs and feedforward neural networks took much longer, ranging from seconds to hours and minutes to days, respectively.
+Due to this computational expense of training, the 1-NN methods were found to be more efficient for the examples covered here.